Vindexus/PoweredByHeresy/source/data/classes/tactician/_moves/tactical_advantage.md

 Each battle is different and requires a different approach.
 At the start of each battle, decide which tactic you are actively employing.

  - Defensive: As long as you don't attempt to gain ground, you gain +1 to all {{move defy_danger}} rolls
- - Reactive: Whenever you are attacked, you can immediately respond and take +1 forward
+ - Reactive: Whenever you are attacked, you can immediately respond and take {{term 'forward' '+1'}} against your attacker
- - Reckless: You deal an extra damage die, but your defense is reduced by 1
+ - Reckless: You deal an extra damage die, but your {{term 'defense'}} is reduced by 1
  - Precise: While you remain focused on a single target, you inflict +1 wounds when you damage them

 If you change tactics you lose the benefit of the one you had chosen.